 Tent City covers the series of civil rights events that took place in Fayette County,

-Tennessee, from 1959 into the early 1970s, which resulted in many black residents
+Tennessee, from 1959 into the early 1970s.
+As a result, many black residents were

-being evicted from the sharecropper housing that had been homes to some families for
+evicted from the sharecropper housing that had been homes to some families for generations.

-generations.
-Ultimately, up to 700 people had to move into one of two Tent Cities
+Ultimately, up to 700 people had to move into one of two Tent Cities erected on donated

-erected on donated land, some living there for up to 4 years.
-In addition, black residents
+land, some living there for up to 2+ years.
+In addition, black residents who registered

-who registered to vote were blocked from goods and services necessary to survive day
+to vote were blocked from goods and services necessary to survive day to day: milk,

 Although these events took place over 50 years ago, we still face the same struggles